 After reaching out to other women, Banks realized she wasn’t alone.
 All too many found themselves in similar situations.
 She decided she was going to do something about it — for herself and for other women.

 So Banks went back to school to learn how to become an automotive technician.
 She quit her engineering job at a Fortune 500 company and opened an auto repair shop in Upper Darby, Pennsylvania — just outside of Philadelphia — in January 2017.

-The shop — Girls Auto Clinic — is run by women and serves mostly women.
-Of the five auto techs, only one is a man.
-Banks also owns a salon adjacent to the shop, where customers can get their nails or hair done while waiting for their cars to be serviced.
+The shop — Girls Auto Clinic — is run by women and caters to a female clientele.
+Banks owns a salon — Clutch Beauty Bar — adjacent to the shop, where customers can get their nails or hair done while waiting for their cars to be serviced.

-Empowering women with auto education is important to Banks.
+Banks is dedicated to changing the face of the automotive industry and empowering women with auto education.
 She hosts free car care workshops at her shop once a month from April through November and is the author of the “Girls Auto Clinic Glove Box Guide,” which teaches women about car maintenance, car buying and finding the right mechanic.

 Forget the Old Oil Change Rules